-Throughout the 1800’s, immigrants from several different countries flowed into the U.S. How would these new and differing people fit in to the framework of white superiority that had been established?
+Throughout the 1800s, immigrants from several different countries flowed into the United States.
+How would these new and differing people fit into the framework of white superiority that had been established?
 Many baseless and unsubstantiated scientific claims were created to respond to the increasing variety of immigrants, and to answer such questions.

 After the Civil War, Black people were given citizenship eligibility, but they still were not allowed to vote, and they were not afforded the same rights as white people.
 In order to enjoy the full array of the rights and rewards that come with citizenship, one needed to be white.
 The line between who was white and who was not became less clear as people of all shades continued to arrive in the U.S., so courts began to hand down more specific rulings to differentiate who did and didn’t qualify as white.